-We are delighted to be offering a group of nine very rare early pieces by the German Jewish refugee artist Hans Feibusch in the 8 July Modern & Post-War British Art sale.
-The group includes recollections of his early experience in war-torn London, intimate drawing compositions, studies for larger projects and a beautiful view of his studio.
+In July we were delighted to be offer a group of nine very rare early pieces by the German Jewish refugee artist Hans Feibusch in our Modern & Post-War British Art sale.
+The group included recollections of his early experience in war-torn London, intimate drawing compositions, studies for larger projects and a beautiful view of his studio.

 25/06/2021 Modern & Post-War British Art

 To stand before an empty wall as in a trance… to let shapes cloudily emerge, to draw scenes and figures, to let light and dark rush out of the surface, to make them move outward or recede into the depths, this was bliss.

 Lot 63: Hans Feibusch, Study for Britain Can Make It.
 Sold for £1,250 including Buyer's Premium.

 Hans Feibusch arrived in Britain in 1933 fleeing the Nazi regime becoming part of a group of emigre artists who would have a huge impact on the course of British Art.
 Throughout his life, Feibusch made a major artistic contribution to the reconstruction of post-war Britain through his extraordinary series of mural paintings.
 Among them is the Altarpiece at St John’s Church, Waterloo – a stunning representation of Christ on the cross and The Adoration of the Shepherds, commissioned for the church’s re-opening as the Festival of Britain church in 1951.
 All proceeds from this sale of lots 61-69 in our July auction went towards the restoration of this stunning piece of British heritage.

 In London, Feibusch worked in the Studio of Sir Edwin Landseer (1802-1873) at St. John's Wood and painted a beautiful view of the rooftops around.

 Lot 66: Hans Feibusch, View from the studio.
 Sold for £1625, including Buyer's Premium.